Mealybugs are hard to get rid of once you have them. Early detection is the key to plant survival.

 - Water - Works well in the early stages of infestation.
 Blast the bugs off with a steady stream.
 Repeat every day until they are gone.

-- Insecticidal Soap - Such as Garden Safe Insecticidal Soap Insect Killer.
-Follow instructions on the back of the bottle.
+- Insecticidal Soap - Follow instructions on the back of the bottle.
 This product is a contact spray, so bugs have to be present for it to work.
 Safe to use around pets and children.

 - Bonide Neem Oil - Safe around pets and children.
 It can be sprayed on plants following directions on the back of the bottle.
 Bugs must be present for it to work.